You are here

 What is recurrent respiratory papillomatosis?

-Recurrent respiratory papillomatosis (RRP) is a disease in which tumors grow in the air passages leading from the nose and mouth into the lungs (respiratory tract).
-Although the tumors can grow anywhere in the respiratory tract, their presence in the larynx (voice box) causes the most frequent problems, a condition called laryngeal papillomatosis.
-The tumors may vary in size and grow very quickly.
-They often grow back even when removed.
+Recurrent respiratory papillomatosis (RRP) is a disease in which benign (noncancerous) tumors called papillomas grow in the air passages leading from the nose and mouth into the lungs (respiratory tract).
+Although the tumors can grow anywhere in the respiratory tract, they most commonly grow in the larynx (voice box)—a condition called laryngeal papillomatosis.
+The papillomas may vary in size and grow very quickly.
+They often grow back after they have been removed.

-RRP is caused by two types of human papilloma virus (HPV), called HPV 6 and HPV 11.
-There are more than 150 types of HPV and they do not all have the same symptoms.
+RRP is caused by two types of human papilloma virus (HPV): HPV 6 and HPV 11.
+There are more than 150 types of HPV, and they do not all have the same symptoms.